Anti Slavery and Human Trafficking Statement 2019

 Anti Slavery and Human Trafficking Statement

 Jewish Care is committed to eliminating the existence or prospect of modern day slavery and human trafficking within its own business and that of its supply chain.
-Jewish Care acknowledges that it has an obligation to make a slavery and human trafficking statement setting out the steps it is taking to ensure that slavery and human trafficking are not taking place in any of its supply chains or in its own business under the UK Modern Slavery Act 2015.
+Jewish Care acknowledges that it has an obligation to make a slavery and human trafficking statement, setting out the steps it is taking to ensure that slavery and human trafficking are not taking place in any of its supply chains, or in its own business under the UK Modern Slavery Act 2015.
 Our policies reflect our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls, to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

-Jewish Care provides a range of health and social care services to the Jewish community in the UK [such as residential care homes, dementia and disability services, Holocaust survivor and refugee programmes, home care services and support and social groups].
-The organisation is a registered charity structured as a [company limited by guarantee (without share capital) whose financial year ends on 31st March and governed by lay leadership board members, expert groups and professional directorate teams.
+Jewish Care provides a range of health and social care services to the Jewish community in the UK, such as residential care homes, dementia and disability services, Holocaust survivor and refugee programmes, home care services and support and social groups.
+The organisation is a registered charity, structured as a company limited by guarantee (without share capital) whose financial year ends on 31st March and governed by lay leadership board members, expert groups and professional directorate teams.
 Jewish Care’s supply chain is comprised of the external businesses that provide the products and services it purchases, including purveyors of fresh products, and other equipment and services.